SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicOperators.rst

    </ rowHeight is equal to 90

-The shorthand version is more concise, and removes the need for ``rowHeight`` to be a variable named value rather than a constant named value.
+The shorthand version is more concise, and removes the need for ``rowHeight`` to be a variable rather than a constant.

 ..
 TODO: leave rowHeight uninitialized once the REPL allows uninitialized variables?